Children's Dental Health MonthPublished 02/25/2014

 - One common misconception is that baby teeth are not very important because they eventually fall out and are replaced by adult teeth.
 As temporary placeholders, baby teeth play an important role in the alignment of permanent teeth.
 Cavities on baby teeth can affect the gum tissue which can harm future adult teeth.
-That is why family dentists recommend you start cleaning your baby’s gums with a soft wash cloth and water even before their teeth come in.
+That is why children’s dentists recommend you start cleaning your baby’s gums with a soft wash cloth and water even before their teeth come in.
 When the first tooth comes in, use a soft toothbrush and water or non-fluoridated toothpaste.
 At about age 2 you can begin to use a pea size amount of fluoride toothpaste.
 It is also important for parents to brush their child's teeth until the child displays the ability to complete the task on their own.

-- Dentists agree that sugary drinks like fruit juices and soft drinks should never be given to young children in bottles or sippy cups.
+- Dentists for kids agree that sugary drinks like fruit juices and soft drinks should never be given to young children in bottles or sippy cups.
 Fruit drinks, like apple and orange juice, contain relatively large amounts of sugar that can lead to tooth decay.
 You should especially avoid giving your child these drinks at bed time.

-South Mississippi Smiles Dentists are MS Licensed General Dentists.
+South Mississippi Smiles Dentists are MS Licensed General Dentists